parsokev/graph_repo/README.md

 > **If script execution is denied**, consult [this Microsoft documentation page](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.4)
 > to change the permission policies.
 >
-> Alternatively, if using an IDE, you may be able to resolve this by configuring the IDE's terminal
+> Alternatively, if using an IDE or text editor, you may be able to resolve this by configuring the IDE/text editor's terminal
 > settings for Powershell.

    **If you do not wish to install MYS2**, you may use the provided Makefile to build project